zchee/golang-wiki/Go-1.8-Release-Party.md

 - Taipei, Taiwan: Feb 16 at 7:30PM place still TBC.
 Will announce the event on [meetup](http://golang.kktix.cc/).
 Contact [@kkdai](https://twitter.com/Evan_Lin) for more details.
 - Budapest, Hungary: Feb 16 at 7:00PM at [Prezi House if Ideas](https://www.google.com/maps?f=q&hl=en&q=1065+Hajós+street+35.,+Budapest,+hu).
 RSVP on the [meetup page](https://www.meetup.com/go-budapest/events/236811843/).
 For details please contact the organizer: [@gulyasm](https://twitter.com/gulyasm)
 - Reston, VA: Feb 16 at 6:45PM at Comcast.
 See more details and RSVP on the [meetup page](https://www.meetup.com/Golang-Reston/events/236807731/).
+- Lille, France: Feb 16 at 6:45PM place TBC.
+Meetup to be announced on [meetup page](https://www.meetup.com/GDG-Lille/events/236825262).

 _If your group is not listed here yet, edit the page and add yourself._
 _Organisers, once you've added your group, consider tweeting out a link to the page to raise awareness._